 Upon graduation Andrew doggedly pursued his don’t-be-a-photographer maxim by completing a one-year course in web design & multimedia.
 Ironically, given that skill set, it would be a very long time before Andrew actually updated his website.

-The logical next stop in Andrew’s journey was China where he would decamp for the next 7 years.
+The logical next stop in Andrew’s journey was China where he would decamp for the next 7 years and change.
 And the logical question here is of course, why?

 To go work for a State-owned Chinese carpet company of course.
 Chief responsibility?
 Naming carpets.